- What exactly is counseling and how can it help me?

 What if I need prescription medication for my symptoms?
 Can I get a prescription from Counseling & Wellness?

 There is a part-time psychiatric consultant on the Counseling & Wellness Center staff who can help you if you need a psychiatric evaluation and medication prescription—but you have to have an on-going relationship with a CCAD counselor first.
 If you are already working with a counselor, you can discuss your interest in psychiatric services with that counselor.
-If you are not currently in counseling contact Counseling & Wellness Services by phone 614.222.4044 or email to schedule an intake appointment.
+If you are not currently in counseling, contact Counseling & Wellness Services by phone 614.222.4044 or by completing this form to schedule an intake appointment.
 Psychiatric evaluation and medication management services are free for enrolled CCAD students, but you’ll have to pay for any prescription medicines.

 All enrolled CCAD students get 12 free counseling sessions per academic year.
 Enrolled students can also get free psychiatric services on an as-needed basis, but you have to be referred by a CCAD therapist that you are already working with.
 You do have to pay for any prescription medications.
 If you miss a scheduled appointment or do not cancel an appointment with at least 24 hours advance notice, you will have to pay a fee.